 2 tablespoons finely chopped dill pickle

-Place egg white in a shallow dish.
-In a second dish combine panko and next 3 ingredients and mix to combine.
+Place egg and water in a shallow dish.
+In a second dish combine panko, paprika, onion powder, garlic powder, salt and pepper and mix to combine.

-If pan frying, heat a large skillet over medium-high heat with about 1/2-inch of canola oil.
+Heat a large non-stick skillet over medium-high heat with about 1/2-inch of canola oil.
 When the oil is hot, add the fish.
 Cook until the bottom is golden brown, about 4 minutes, then flip (very carefully, the fish is flaky and may fall apart), and brown the other side.
 Remove to a paper towel-lined plate to drain off some of the oil.

-While fish is cooking combine the mayo, pickle, lemon juice and dill in a bowl.
+While fish is cooking combine the mayo, pickle, pickle juice and mustard in a bowl.
 Stir and serve on the side with the fish.